aksenyuk/producer-consumer-revisited/README.md

 #                                                                            OS&CP Project A.2
-PUT Poznań, AI, Semester 2, OS&CP Project A.2, made by Sofya Aksenyuk, 150284.
+#                                                          PUT Poznań, AI, Semester 2, Sofya Aksenyuk, 150284.

 The supplied "OS-CP-Project-A.2" file presents the solution to the multi-process synchronization problem called Producer-Consumer problem.